lukasz-madon/awesome-remote-job/README.md

   1. [Meta](https://www.metacareers.com/jobs/) - Partent company of Facebook, Instagram.
 Filter by remote.
   1. [Merico](https://merico.dev/) - Code deep analysis engine.
   1. [Mixmax](https://careers.mixmax.com/) - Email with superpowers.
-  1. [Mobile Jazz](https://mobilejazz.com/) - We are a dedicated team of highly-skilled engineers, designers and marketing experts on a mission to build a more beautiful digital world.
-We are a remote friendly company with headquarters in Barcelona.
   1. [Modern Tribe](https://tri.be/careers) - A digital agency with a modern twist.
 All freelancers.
 All experts.
   1. [MODLR](https://modlr.co) - MODLR is business modelling and collaborative planning tool for connected financial planning process
   1. [Modus Create](https://moduscreate.com/) - Modus is a digital design-build agency driven by world-class talent.
 PHP, JavaScript.